Stephen-ODriscoll/2018_ObjectOrientedProgramming/README.md

-# 2018_Programming_SDH2_StephenODriscoll
+# 2018_Object_Oriented_Programming_SDH2_StephenODriscoll

 ---

-FinalProject is a phone and tv database.
+FinalProject is a phone and tv database, built using JavaFX

 ---

-MavenGames is a program with a guessing game, lotto and prizes section.
+MavenGames is a program with a guessing game, lotto and prizes section, built using JavaFX